roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

+===

- ****** Becoming a Lesbian Slave ****** bysilkstockingslover© "Sorry ma'am, but Amber's instructions were very clear," Bao explained, still between my legs.
+"Sorry ma'am, but Amber's instructions were very clear," Bao explained, still between my legs.
 Without another word, Bao returned between my legs licking me gently, slowly getting me warmed up and wet, a slow burn wake-up call.
 I lay back and enjoyed the gentleness surprised at just how good having my pussy licked could be.
 Most men I was intimate with were either terrible pussy lickers, or didn't even bother going down on me, but Bao had obviously done this before.

  The slow increasing build up finally came to a crashing wave after an eternity of sweet tease and I came harder than I ever had with a man.